By David Joel Miller.

 One last aside, those who do the best in recovery use every resource they can.
 Meds help but they will not do the whole job.
 You need a head change, a change in your way of thinking, and you need a good support system if you want to go the rest of the way in recovery.

-Best wishes on your happy life.
+Best wishes for your happy life.

 David Joel Miller, LMFT, LPCC